Flooring Calculator

 When should I use the Flooring Calculator?

 Use it when your task matches one of these common needs: Estimate laminate, vinyl plank, engineered wood, or boxed flooring.
 Add waste before buying boxes.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the measurements, amounts, units, or options the page asks for.

 What is the Flooring Calculator doing with my inputs?

-In plain language: The calculator adds waste to the measured floor area, divides by square feet per box, rounds up to whole boxes, and multiplies by box price when entered.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: The calculator uses adjusted area = floor area x (1 + waste percent / 100), then boxes = ceiling(adjusted area / square feet per box).
+If price per box is entered, it multiplies whole boxes by that price.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 What do the main Flooring Calculator inputs mean?

-Floor area: the measured square footage before extra material is added.
-Waste percent: extra flooring for cuts, damaged planks, layout direction, and future repairs.
+Floor area: the measured square footage for every room, closet, hallway, or connected area that gets the same flooring.
+Waste percent: extra flooring for cuts, damaged planks, pattern direction, mistakes, and future repairs.
 Box coverage: how many square feet one box covers according to the product label.
 Price per box: an optional material price used only when you want an estimated product cost.

 How should I read the Flooring Calculator answer?